-- 1. To open the view, go the View menu and select Problems, or click the Problems option in the status bar. - $^{2.}$ To collapse the list of problems in the Problems view, click the Collapse All icon \square .
+- 1. Go to the View menu and select Problems, or click Problems in the status bar. - 2.
+To collapse the list of problems in the Problems view, click Collapse All .

-You can also close the error messages one by one or click the Clear All icon to clear all the messages at once.
+You can also close the error messages one by one or click Clear All to clear all the messages at once.